Józef Płoszko

-Józef Płoszko (İosif Ploşko, Иосиф Плошко; 1867–1931) was a Polish architect of the late 19th and early 20th centuries, and was the author of multiple architectural projects in Baku, Azerbaijan.
+Józef Płoszko (İosif Ploşko, Иосиф Плошко; 1867–1931) was a Russian architect of Polish origin of the late 19th and early 20th centuries, and was the author of multiple architectural projects in Baku, Russian Empire.

 Biography

 Józef Płoszko was born in 1867.
 He studied at the Russian Imperial Academy of Arts, but soon left it and joined the Petersburg University of Civil Engineers.
 After graduation in 1895, Płoszko was sent to Kiev.
 Working there for two years, he moved to Baku at the invitation of another Polish architect, Józef Gosławski, and took charge as the chief architect at the Baku city administration's construction department.
 He later became the chief architect of Baku.

 Career in Baku

 Płoszko had as client the millionaire Musa Naghiyev, but Murtuza Mukhtarov, Nuri Amiraslanov, the Rylskis - a rich Polish family - were also among his clients.
 In 1907, Agha Musa Naghiyev purchased an area in the center of the city on Nikolayevskaya Street (present Istiglaliyyat Street) and hired architect Płoszko to build a public-charity building in memory of his deceased son.
 The monumental Ismailiyya building based upon the pattern of the Doge's palace in Venice, was thus Płoszko's first independent work in Baku.
 This building immediately became one of the main architectural sites of the city.
 Today, it houses the Presidium of the National Academy of Sciences of Azerbaijan.

 After that, Płoszko led construction of two private houses of Musa Naghiyev in the centre of Baku – residential houses on Telefonnaya (now 28 May Street) and Torgovaya Street (now Nizami Street).
 The architect's second significant order was the construction of the mosque in Vladikavkaz city, which was commissioned by Murtuza Mukhtarov.
 Płoszko familiarized himself with Islamic architecture on monuments of religious architecture in Baku.
 A temple finished in 1908 and called "Mukhtarov’s mosque" was built on the coast of the Terek River and is one of the most beautiful buildings of Vladikavkaz.

 This mosque was followed by construction of other cultic objects.
 Płoszko restored Juma Mosque in Shamakhi and commissioned a Catholic Polish church (kostel) in Baku.
 However, construction of the church couldn't be completed because of a lack of building material, although a scaled down version was eventually finished.
 In 1918, during the First World War, the mosque was significantly damaged.